 NILGA welcomes the links that most departments have made to the Outcomes of the Programme for Government, in relation to their key aims and impacts.
-We would again request that the Department supports the importance of linking to the council led community plans, in relation to local delivery.
+We would again request that the Department reinforces the important linkage to the council led community plans, and their role in supporting responsive and integrated local delivery.